Qalala/MITM/README.md

 3. **Laptop 2 – Sender**
    - Run `npm start` or reuse an existing instance.
    - Visit `http://<laptop2-ip>:3000/` in a browser.
-   - Choose **Role: Sender**.
+   - Choose **Role: Sender**, click **Set Role** (role selection disappears).
    - **Target IP**: `<android-ip>` (Attacker), Port: `12347`.
-   - Choose the same encryption mode and key exchange as Receiver.
+   - Choose an encryption mode that Receiver supports and matching key exchange.
-   - Click **Set Role** and then send messages from the chat input.
+   - Click **Connect** button and then send messages from the chat input.

 ### Mobile ↔ Laptop ↔ Laptop permutations

 - You can swap roles freely as long as:
-  - Sender’s **target IP** points either to Receiver (no MITM) or Attacker (for MITM).
+  - Sender's **target IP** points either to Receiver (no MITM) or Attacker (for MITM).
-  - Receiver’s listen IP/port stay at `0.0.0.0:12347`.
+  - Receiver's listen IP/port stay at `0.0.0.0:12347`.
+  - Sender's encryption mode is one of the Receiver's supported decryption methods.
-  - Encryption mode + key exchange configuration match between Sender and Receiver.
+  - Key exchange configuration matches between Sender and Receiver.

 ---